The following post is from Lauren Rothlisberger of Get Me Geeky: The Real-Life Guide to the iCloud

 The 5 things iCloud do that you should know about:

 The most important thing to know about iCloud backup is it is automatic!
 I understand why my friend felt good about “recently” backing up her iPhone, but that was not recent enough.
 With iCloud, you are backed up every time you plug your phone into the wall and are on a WIFI network.

 Photo Stream is a two-fold system.
 If Allison had her Photo Stream on (done through iCloud), she would at least have had the last 1000 pictures saved.
 The important part of making the Photo Stream triangle work is sending your photos to iCloud and having a Mac or PC to permanently land in.
 That way, your pictures are automatically saved to your computer.

 3. Works with a PC

-Which brings me to my next point.
-You can in fact have your iCloud linked up to your PC.
+This brings me to my next point.
+You can, in fact, have your iCloud linked up to your PC.
 You do not have to be a full Mac household to make all this automatic goodness work.
-You can even set up your PC to send your iPhone photos straight to your Pictures folder.
+Set up your PC to send your iPhone photos straight to your Pictures folder.

-With the iCloud set up you can easily share information.
+With the iCloud setup, you can easily share information.
 You can make your life easier by sharing Reminders or your Calendar.
 You can even set it up where you all add to the same grocery list.

-What about the iCloud confuses you the most?
+What about iCloud confuses you the most?

 |Lauren Rothlisberger blogs and consults over at Get Me Geeky.
 As a military wife and mom of four kids, 6 years old and under, she loves focusing on technology and productivity and finding new ways to simplify her life.
-She recently started putting together MacMinis, which are easy to follow videos for Mac users, and also wrote an ebook, Evernote for Moms.|
+She recently started putting together MacMinis, which are easy-to-follow videos for Mac users and also wrote an ebook, Evernote for Moms.|